dipanshu-dixit/OpenBerl/README.md

 *Be the first to build an adapter and get your name here*

 **Community:**
-- 🌟 GitHub Stars: Growing daily
+- 🌟 GitHub Stars: 1
 - 🔧 Active Contributors: Join us!
 - 🤝 Adapters Built: Help us reach 10